 \subsection{Graph Conditioned Scene Generation}

-\textbf{Qualitative results.} The generated scenes from different baselines are shown in \cref{fig:qual_comp}: (a) Graph-to-Box retrieval, (b) Graph-to-3D, (c) \textit{layout+txt2shape}, and (d) ours.
+\paragraph{Qualitative results} The generated scenes from different baselines are shown in Figure~\ref{fig:qual_comp}: (a) Graph-to-Box retrieval, (b) Graph-to-3D, (c) layout+txt2shape, and (d) ours.
 It can be seen that our method has better shape consistency and diversity.
 Specifically, in terms of object shape quality, retrieval baseline scenes look optimal since they are based on real CAD models.
-Yet, the layout configuration is poor and the retrieved object styles are not plausible, e.g., dining chairs and nightstands are not in a suit respectively in the same rooms.
-Graph-to-3D improves this by learning coherent scenes, however, the object styles are not conserved within scene styles, providing unrealistic scene-object inconsistency, e.g., in the bedroom, the height of the chair does not match the style and the height of the table.
-Subsequently, (c) improves the layout which can be seen on the living room area, but again falls back on the generated shape quality and share the same problem with Graph-to-Box on the poor object-object consistency.
+Yet, the layout configuration is poor, and the retrieved object styles are not plausible, e.g., dining chairs and nightstands are not in a suit, respectively, in the same rooms.
+Graph-to-3D improves this by learning coherent scenes.
+However, the object styles are not conserved within scene styles, providing unrealistic scene-object inconsistency, e.g., in the bedroom, the height of the chair does not match the style and the height of the table.
+Subsequently, (c) improves the layout, which can be seen in the living room area, but again falls back on the generated shape quality and shares the same problem with Graph-to-Box on the poor object-object consistency.
 In contrast, CommonScenes can capture diverse environments considering both generation consistency and stylistic differences with respect to each scene.
-We show more results and analysis in Supplementary Material.
+In the living room, the scene graph input requires that Table No.3 and Table No.4 should stand close to each other.
+Graph-to-Box and Graph-to-3D fail to achieve the goal, which is also reflected in Table~\ref{tab:generation_3dfront} and Table~\ref{tab:mani} that these kinds of methods cannot handle \texttt{close by} relation.
+We show more results in Supplementary Material.